-Emma had just to a new job, starting the same day her offer was accepted on her first home.
+Emma had just started a new job, starting the same day her offer was accepted on her first home.

 Importantly, she was yet to receive her first payslip so had no proof of her new income.
 Usually, a lender requires at least 3 months payslips so it was important that I could find a lender that would look at her proof of income in a different way.